Hungary

-The territory of present-day Hungary has for centuries been a crossroads for various peoples, including Celts, Romans, Germanic tribes, Huns, West Slavs and the Avars.
-The foundation of the Hungarian state was established in the late 9th century AD with the conquest of the Carpathian Basin by Hungarian grand prince Árpád.
-His great-grandson Stephen I ascended the throne in 1000, converting his realm to a Christian kingdom.
-By the 12th century, Hungary became a regional power, reaching its cultural and political height in the 15th century.
-Following the Battle of Mohács in 1526, it was partially occupied by the Ottoman Empire (1541–1699).
-Hungary came under Habsburg rule at the turn of the 18th century, later joining with the Austrian Empire to form Austria-Hungary, a major power into the early 20th century.
+Prior to the foundation of the Hungarian state, various peoples settled in the territory of present-day Hungary, including the Celts, Romans, Huns, Germanic peoples, Avars and Slavs.
+Hungarian statehood is traced to the Principality of Hungary, which was established in the late ninth century by Álmos and his son Árpád through the conquest of the Carpathian Basin.
+King Stephen I ascended the throne in 1000 and converted his realm to a Christian kingdom.
+The medieval Kingdom of Hungary was a European power, reaching its height in the Late Middle Ages.

+After a long period of Ottoman wars, Hungary's forces were defeated at the Battle of Mohács in 1526 and its capital Buda was captured in 1541, opening a period of more than 150 years where the country was divided into three parts: Royal Hungary (loyal to the Habsburgs), Ottoman Hungary and the semi-independent Principality of Transylvania.
+The Ottomans recognised the loss of Ottoman Hungary by the Treaty of Karlowitz in 1699.
+Most of Hungary was reunited and came under Habsburg rule by the turn of the 18th century.

-Austria-Hungary collapsed after World War I, and the subsequent Treaty of Trianon established Hungary's current borders, resulting in the loss of 71% of its territory, 58% of its population, and 32% of ethnic Hungarians.
-Following the tumultuous interwar period, Hungary joined the Axis powers in World War II, suffering significant damage and casualties.
-Postwar Hungary became a satellite state of the Soviet Union, leading to the establishment of the Hungarian People's Republic.
-Following the failed 1956 revolution, Hungary became a comparatively freer, though still repressed, member of the Eastern Bloc.
-The removal of Hungary's border fence with Austria accelerated the collapse of the Eastern Bloc and subsequently the Soviet Union.
-On 23 October 1989, Hungary again became a democratic parliamentary republic.
-Hungary joined the European Union in 2004 and has been part of the Schengen Area since 2007.
+Wars of independence against the Habsburgs in 1703–1711 and 1848–1849 resulted in a compromise that established the Austro-Hungarian Monarchy in 1867, a major power in the early 20th century.
+Austria-Hungary collapsed after World War I, and the subsequent Treaty of Trianon in 1920 established Hungary's current borders, resulting in the loss of 71% of its historical territory, majority of its economy, 58% of its population, and 32% of its ethnic Hungarians.

+Reeling from the aftermath of the war, Hungary endured turmoil in the early interwar period, culminating in the nationalist conservative regime of Regent ruler Miklós Horthy.
+Hungary joined the Axis powers in World War II, suffering significant damage and casualties.
+It was occupied by the Soviet Union, which established the Hungarian People's Republic as a satellite state.
+Following the failed 1956 revolution, Hungary became comparatively freer but remained a repressed member of the Eastern Bloc.
+As part of the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic.
+It joined the European Union in 2004 and the Schengen Area since 2007.

-Hungary is a middle power in international affairs, owing mostly to its cultural and economic influence.
-It is a high-income economy with a very high human development index ranked 46th, where citizens enjoy universal health care and tuition-free secondary education.
+Hungary is a high-income economy with universal health care and tuition-free secondary education.
 Hungary has a long history of significant contributions to arts, music, literature, sports, science and technology.
-It is a popular tourist destination in Europe, drawing 24.5 million international tourists in 2019.
-It is a member of numerous international organisations, including the Council of Europe, NATO, United Nations, World Health Organization, World Trade Organization, World Bank, International Investment Bank, Asian Infrastructure Investment Bank, and the Visegrád Group.
+It is a popular tourist destination in Europe, drawing 24.5 million international visitors in 2019.
+Hungary is a member of numerous international organisations, including the Council of Europe, European Union, NATO, United Nations, World Health Organization, World Trade Organization, World Bank, Asian Infrastructure Investment Bank, and the Visegrád Group.